zappala/listomatic-ember/README.md

 # list-o-matic

 A simple list application to demonstrate web development concepts.
-Uses the Flask web development framework, with Twitter for login, Bootstrap for styles, X-editable for inline editing, and SQLAlchemy as an ORM.
+Uses the Flask web development framework for the back end, and Ember for the front end.
+Also uses Twitter for login, Bootstrap for styles, and SQLAlchemy as an ORM.

 ## Dependencies